 A few drugs are FDA-approved to treat other diseases, but they’ve helped people with those ailments lose weight.
 Your doctor may prescribe one of these drugs, even if you don’t have the disease that the drug is approved to treat.
 These are called off-label uses.
 Your doctor may combine drugs for weight loss or may have you stay on a medication longer than the directions say.

 Some of the medications prescribed for weight loss on an off-label basis are:

 - Metformin: Studies have found that people without diabetes who took this diabetes medication had a lower BMI.
 One study found that the mean (average) percentage of weight that people were able to lose and keep off, compared to their starting weight, was around 6%.

 - Tirzepatide: This drug is approved for the treatment of diabetes but it is effective in the treatment of obesity in patients with and without diabetes mellitus.
 It is a GLP-1 and GIP receptor agonist administered once weekly by injection.
 In a trial, 85% of people who took 5 milligrams of this drug weekly lost 5% or more of their body weight, and more than half lost up to 20%.

 - Topiramate: Several studies and clinical trials have found this anticonvulsant drug to be effective for weight loss.
 One trial found that a study group lost up to 9.7% of their body weight in less than a year.
 But topiramate comes with side effects that include memory and language problems and depression.

 What Is the Best Treatment for Obesity?

-Talk to your doctor or other health care professional to come up with an obesity treatment that may work for you.
+Talk to your doctor or other health care professional to come up with a treatment plan that works for you.
 They can advise you on which treatments these may be, based on your health status, and let you know about any new or upcoming treatments for obesity.